Bath Aids for Getting in and Out of the Bath

 Grab rails are a versatile aid.
 They serve a number of functions in the bathroom and are a common feature in fully-accessible rooms.
 They help the user to pull themselves to a standing position, or allow them to lower themselves safely into the bath.

-You can either choose grab rails that can be securely fixed to the walls, or suction-style rails which allow you to reposition them, take them on holiday or use them in a friend or relative’s home.
 Suction rails are portable, discreet, and can be used almost anywhere.
 Grab rails can also be secured to the side of the bath and used alongside bath steps, enabling easy and safe access in and out of the bath.

 2. Bath steps

 A bath step is a simple yet effective aid which helps people with mobility issues to get in and out of the bath safely.
-They are a popular choice for elderly people who find it difficult to climb over the side of the bath.
+They are a popular choice for older people who find it difficult to climb over the side of the bath.

 However, you need to be careful when using these bath steps, as they can slip and cause an injury.
 For the safest and most secure approach, then a walk-in bath is for you.
-These have a built in door that allows you to step into the bath very easily and with no worry about whether the step may move when you are stepping on it.
+These have a built-in door that allows you to step into the bath very easily and with no worry about whether the step may move when you are stepping on it.

 3. Bath boards

 A bath board sits securely across the width of the bath.
 It can be used to sit on as you wash, without needing to fully lower yourself into the bath.
-This piece of equipment is effective for elderly people who find it difficult to lower themselves in and out of the bath.
+This piece of equipment is effective for older people who find it difficult to lower themselves in and out of the bath.

 4. Bath fillers